Dan David Prize: History

 The Prize announced that starting in 2022 it would award up to nine prizes of $300,000 each year to early- and mid-career scholars and practitioners around the world to recognize significant achievements in the study of the past and support the winners’ future endeavours.
 From 2022, there will no longer be a distinction between three prize categories.

+Laureates include cellist Yo-Yo Ma (2006), Israeli author Amos Oz (2008), U.S. Vice President Al Gore (2008), Canadian author Margaret Atwood (2010), French economist Esther Duflo, and immunologist Dr. Anthony Fauci (2021).
+In 2016, Catherine Hall of University College London rejected the Dan David Prize based on considerations related to the Israeli-Palestinian conflict.
+Her prize money was donated to fund scholarships at Tel Aviv University.

 Winners (from 2022)

 From 2022 recipients of the Prize were called winners rather than laureates.
 The first cohort of Prize winners was announced on March 1, 2022.